smaityumich/Transfer-learning/without-label-V2/README.md

 Efficiency test of the algorithm is given in cprofile-without-label-classifier.out file

 - cProfile module is used to test the efficiency
-- Majority of the time is spent on calculating kernel density at a point (in the method sklearn.neighbors.kd_tree.BinaryTree.kernel_density; about 0.023 seconds in ARM v8 model CPU)
+- Majority of the time is spent on calculating kernel density at a point
+  - In the method sklearn.neighbors.kd_tree.BinaryTree.kernel_density; about 0.023 seconds in ARM v8 model CPU